telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 > **Important**
 >
-> For convenience, for synchronous primitives (that is, if you use `args`, not `argsAsync`) you can also `throw` a `CalcError` object.
+> For convenience, you can also `throw` a `CalcError` object for synchronous primitives&mdash;that is, if you use `args` and not `argsAsync`.

-Note that it is possible to do the above via an assertion as well:
+Note that it is possible to do the above through an assertion as well, as demonstrated in the following example.

     defineFunction("tan", function(x){
         return Math.tan(x);